Configuration

 - "models/marts/deprecated/**"

-description: "All mart models must have descriptions."# Ensure all models and sources have descriptions
+description: "All mart models must have descriptions."[config]

 [[manifest_tests]]